jwalkerbg/smdemo/README.md

 typedef enum events_list EVENT_TYPE;
 ```

-Events are just values in ```EVENT_TYPE```.The first event, ```evNullEvent``` is a special no-event value (when there is no new event in the input).
+Events are just values in ```EVENT_TYPE```.
+The first event, ```evNullEvent``` is a special no-event value (when there is no new event in the input).
 It has value of zero.
-All other event which are application specific must be inserted after ```evNullEvent```.
+All other event which are application specific and must be inserted after ```evNullEvent```.
 The last element is ```evEventsNumber``` which represents the number of items in the application that the FSM can accept.

-The names of application specific event must b prfixed with ```ev``` prefix to avoid coflicts with values of other enums that may be defined in the application.
+The names of application specific events must be prefixed with ```ev``` prefix to avoid conflicts with values of other enums that may be defined in the application.

 Events in the type cannot have gaps.
 This means that ```evSomeEvent = 10``` is not allowed.
-The events cannot produce equal integer values.
+Several events cannot produce equal integer values.

-The names of the event shall represent its semantic.
-Example: ```evDoorOpened```, ```evDoorClosed``` witch may originate from some door sensor. ```evMeasurementsReady``` may originate from an low level algorithm that measures analog levels of some analog (ADC) inputs.
+The names of the events shall represent its semantic.
+Example: ```evDoorOpened```, ```evDoorClosed``` which may originate from some door sensor. ```evMeasurementsReady``` may originate from an low level algorithm that measures analog levels of some analog (ADC) inputs.
 Events usually represent changes of states of some sub-systems in the application.
-Taking above name ```evDoorOpened``` means that the door has been closed (initial state) and it is opened now (the new state).
+Taking above name ```evDoorOpened```, it means that the door has been closed (initial state) and it is opened now (the new state).
 The event tells that it was opened somehow - by a person, by the wind and so on.

 ## States